tidy-finance/website/docs/10_introduction.md

 ## # ... with 25 more rows
 ```

 Note that you are now also equipped with all tools to download price data for *each* ticker listed in the S&P 500 index with the same number of lines of code.
 Just use `ticker <- tq_index("SP500")`, which provides you with a tibble that contains each symbol that is (currently) part of the S&P 500.
-However, don't try this if you are not prepared to wait for a couple of minutes - these is quite some data to download!
+However, don't try this if you are not prepared to wait for a couple of minutes because this is quite some data to download!

 ## Other forms of data aggregation

 Of course, aggregation across other variables than `symbol` can make sense as well.
-For instance, suppose you are interested in answering the question: are days with high aggregate trading volume followed by high aggregate trading volume days?
-To provide some initial analysis on this question, we take the downloaded tibble with prices and compute aggregate daily trading volume for all Dow Jones constituents in USD.
+For instance, suppose you are interested in answering the question: are days with high aggregate trading volume likely followed by days with high aggregate trading volume?
+To provide some initial analysis on this question, we take the downloaded prices and compute aggregate daily trading volume for all Dow Jones constituents in USD.
 Recall that the column *volume* is denoted in the number of traded shares.
 Thus, we multiply the trading volume with the daily closing price to get a proxy for the aggregate trading volume in USD.
 Scaling by `1e9` denotes daily trading volume in billion USD.

 ```r